liamjvs/carbon-shift/README.md

 Carbon Shift is a solution for scheduling your Azure workloads to run at during intervals where carbon intensity is at it's lowest.

 ## Description
 Carbon Shift revolves around an Azure Automation account that uses the [Carbon Intensity API](https://www.carbonintensity.org.uk/) to gather the UK's forecast for Carbon Intensity and schedule your Azure workloads based on the configuration of your Azure environment.
-The overall goal is to shift the execution of certain workloads from a period where carbon intensity may be high to that where we know it is at it's lowest.
+The overall goal is to shift the execution of certain workloads from a period where carbon intensity may be high to that where we know it is at its lowest.

 ## Tags